gowikel/racket-games/README.md

   locomotive hides on the right, it should move to the left and start again.
 - Guess my number with score limit: Modify the guess my number game to count the number of guesses that the machine has to make to guess the game.
+- Ufo landing with smoke: Well... it is a UFO falling with some smoke behind it.